Tours & Workshops

 If developing photographic knowledge and skills are your primary objectives, our Workshops are structured instructional programs designed to help you master specific aspects of photography as efficiently as possible.
 The goal in our Workshops is to utilize locations primarily for their educational potential within a specific area of photography.

-We enjoy teaching and guiding photography equally but, although there is some overlap, their objectives are different.
+We enjoy teaching and guiding photography equally but, although there is some overlap, the objectives are different.
 The structured approach that facilitates efficient learning can bog down the spontaneity required to exploit fleeting photographic opportunities.
 Conversely, you can't expect much continuity when learning is derailed by a perpetual quest for light and locations.
 You can't be in two places, doing two different things at the same time, so it's important to think about your priorities.
 The more clearly you, and we, understand your expectations, the easier it is for us to provide a meaningful experience, tailored to your interests.
 We are always eager to discuss how we can best meet your needs.

 Group Sizes & Photographer-to-Instructor/Guide Ratios